Convicted: Destiny leader Brian Tamaki admits crashing car into elderly couple

 His lawyer, Shannon Eldridge, appeared on Tamaki's behalf and asked Tamaki's appearance be excused given it was a category one and fine-only offence.

-The charge relates to a crash on Hamurana Rd in May when the car he was allegedly driving crossed the centre line and smashed into the other car.
+The charge relates to a crash on Hamurana Rd in May when the car he was driving crossed the centre line and smashed into the other car.

 The elderly woman had to be taken to Rotorua Hospital.